Summer Veg Socca Pizza

 Updated on Wed, 04 Jun 2025 06:40:43 GMT

-A pizza with tomatoes, zucchini, and basil.
-Save
+A plate of food with tomatoes, onions, and spinach.
+Save to Pinterest

 This vibrant Summer Veg Socca Pizza brings together a golden chickpea flatbread, smoky grilled vegetables, and zingy vegan pesto for that ultimate summer table centerpiece.
 Packed with color and bright flavor yet light enough for a warm evening, this is a staple in my kitchen as soon as the markets brim with zucchini and tomatoes.